-If I could not afford circuit boards a few years ago, don't think for a second that I can afford a Lidar now and all the gizmos that make cars drive themselves.
-I cannot fall back to software either because if I don't have the equipment to test it on I can't write the software for it.
-What I can afford is An Idea.
+Let's talk about self-driving cars now.
+If I could not afford circuit boards a few years ago, don't think for a second that I can afford a LIDAR and all the gizmos that makes a self-driving car.
+I cannot work on software either because I need physical equipment to test it on, too expensive.
+But what I can afford is An Idea.

 Don't run away just yet, it might be a pretty good idea.
 If we can put our vanity aside, the one every company has when they pretend like they are only 2 years away from a fully autonomous car a.k.a a Level 5, maybe we can build a working model for self-driving cars that can slowly grow into a reliable transportation system.